Frequently Asked Questions (FAQ)

 etc… (do be creative!)

-Why is a minimum of three speakers foreseen in the technical session proposal submission form?
+Why is a minimum of three speakers foreseen in the special session proposal submission form?

 This requirement is aimed at reassuring us that the session being proposed by the convenors is of interest to at least three other research groups (different from those of the convenors themselves).